-Offset Field Name Value 0 Selection Type This field specifies what kind of selection request this is: 0x00 = Application Selection 0x01 = Language Selection 1 Timeout Specifies the maximum time, in seconds, allowed to complete the selection process.
-If this time is exceeded, the host should send Extended Command 0x0302 - Cardholder Selection Result with the Selection Status field set to 0×02 (Cardholder Selection Request aborted, timeout) after which the transaction is aborted and an appropriate Transaction Status is available.
-Value 0 (Cardholder Selection Request completed) is not allowed in this case.
-2 Menu Items This field is variable length and is a collection of null-terminated strings (maximum 17 strings).
-The maximum length of each string is 20 characters, not including a Line Feed ($0 \times 0A$) character that may be in the string.
+Offset Field Name Value 0 Selection Type This field specifies what kind of selection request this is: $0x00 = \text{Application Selection}$ $0x01 = \text{Language Selection}$ $0x10 = \text{Enhanced Application Selection}$ 1 Timeout Specifies the maximum time, in seconds, allowed to complete the seprocess.
+If this time is exceeded, the host should send Extended Cooknot Ox0302 - Cardholder Selection Result with the Selection Status field ox02 (Cardholder Selection Request aborted, timeout) after which transaction is aborted and an appropriate Transaction Status is available Value 0 (Cardholder Selection Request completed) is not allowed in 2 Menu Items This field is variable length and is a collection of null-terminated strings (maximum 17 strings).
+The maximum length of each string is 50 characters, not including a Line Feed (0×0A) character that may be in the string.
 The last string may not have the Line Feed character.
 The first string is a title and should not be considered for selection.
 It is expected that the host displays the menu items to the cardholder, then, after the cardholder makes a selection, call Extended Command 0x0302 - Cardholder Selection Result to return the number of the item the cardholder selected, which should be between 1 and the number of menu selection items being displayed.
 The first item, 0, is the title only.
+For Application Selection, host expects to receive a list of available applications.